callum-hart/mono/docs/patterns/SelectorTypes.md

 This also makes it easier to separate reusable styles from those specific to a certain element type.
 Text-decoration none is only needed for anchors so is moved out into a rule-set of its own.

 Not only does this separate concerns, it helps organise styles into smaller, manageable, distinct chunks.
-Now I know where to add or remove styles for anchors, and better still if anchors stop using the `.btn` class I can safely remove styles specific to them.
+Now I know where to add or remove styles for anchors, and better still if anchors stop consuming the `.btn` class I can safely remove styles specific to them.